Section 3000 Business

 - The annual tuition fee for grade K-12 regular program students will be calculated as follows:

-- The base rate will be 100% of the most current actual per-pupil cost as reported by the CPSE (Connecticut Public School Expenditures) data on net current expenditure per pupil.
+- The base rate will be the average per-pupil cost as reported by the CPSE (Connecticut Public School Expenditures) data on net current expenditure per pupil.

-- Tuition payments will be made in four installments on the following schedule: September 1, or the first day of school, whichever comes first; November 1; February 1; April 1.
+- Tuition may be paid in full prior to the first day of school or per the following schedule: September 1, or the first day of school, whichever comes first, December 1 and March 1.

 - If a non-resident special education student’s IEP/504 Accommodation Plan includes provisions requiring additional expenditures, those costs will be added to the student’s yearly tuition fee.